Amjadian/Processed-Glove-Embeddings/README.md

 Find the query script in this repository to querry any word present in the most complete version of the GloVe embeddings.

 # Steps to query the word embeddings
-* download the GloVe dictionaries from here:
+* Download the GloVe dictionaries from here:
-* query any word using the "query.py" script provided in this repository
+* Query any word using the "query.py" script provided in this repository
-* the embedding retrieved is a list that holds string valued components which the script casts to a numpy array of type float32
+* The embedding vector retrieved is a list that holds string-valued components which the script casts to a numpy array of type float32